-2) Include in the state's Child Care Development Fund Plan Federal FY 2025-27 an alternative rate methodology based on the true cost of care by the July 1, 2024 submission July 1, 2024 submission
+Develop and implement an alternative rate methodology based on the true cost of care and include in the state's Child Care Development Fund Plan Federal FY 2025-27 July 1, 2024 submission

-Summary Analysis of Proposed Child Care and Development Fund Plan for California

-Current child care subsidy reimbursement rates are based on the 75th percentile of the 2018 regional market rate parents pay for child care.
+Summary Analysis of Proposed Child Care and Development Fund Plan for California Current child care subsidy reimbursement rates are based on the 75th percentile of the 2018 regional market rate parents pay for child care.
 Unfortunately, the current reimbursement rates do not cover the full cost of operating ECE programs serving income eligible families.
 Subsidy reimbursement rates result in inadequate wages for early educators and the combination of low wages and few benefits drive early educators away from the profession, as well as deter new people from entering the ECE workforce.
 According to the Center for the Study for Child Care Employment, 65 percent of California's ECE workforce are women of color.6 In addition, the Bureau of Labor Statistics stated that Los Angeles County's average annual salary in 2022 for a child care worker is \$36,160, a preschool teacher is \$47,910, and a kindergarten teacher is \$97,490.
-By comparison, the living wage in Los Angeles County for a single adult with one child is \$91,115 and a two-adult family with two children is \$125,411.7 Inadequate reimbursement rates are causing programs to struggle to find qualified staff and are resulting in not being able to enroll enough young children to meet its maximum license capacity.
+By comparison, the living wage in Los Angeles County for a single adult with one child is \$91,115 and a two-adult family with two children is \$125,411.7 Inadequate reimbursement rates are causing programs to struggle to find qualified staff and are resulting in not being able to enroll enough young children to meet its maximum licensed capacity.